 - Pronoun Substitute: "I think so."
 (Substitute for a clause or idea)

-2. Use "So" to Show Cause and Effect: As a coordinating conjunction, "so" is most effectively used to connect two independent clauses, indicating that the second clause is a direct result of the first.
-Ensure that the relationship between the clauses is logical and clear.
+2. Use "So" to Show Cause and Effect: As a coordinating conjunction, "so" is most effectively used to connect two independent clauses, indicating that the second clause is a direct result of the first. check that the relationship between the clauses is logical and clear.
 Avoid using "so" when another conjunction, such as "because," would be more appropriate.
 "Because" introduces the reason or cause, while "so" introduces the result or effect.

 Example: